stefangary/ariane-packaging/Performance.md

 In another run, I created a new image that is only 150GB to test if a smaller image really runs slower as the Google Console GUI suggests.
-I ran 2 VM's each cycling over 2 jobs with the following times:
+I ran 2 VM's each cycling over 2 jobs with the following times.

 Copy   Sim   Save
 20:51  49:23 6:54